-In Utah, for the purposes of rape, anyone aged 14 or older is considered an adult.
-This is a first degree felony and carries a minimum mandatory sentence of 5 years in jail.
+In Utah, for the purposes of rape, anyone aged 18 or older is considered an adult.
+This is a first-degree felony and carries a minimum mandatory sentence of 5 years in jail.
 This sentence goes up to a minimum of 15 years with life sentences and life without parole as further options if the court finds extenuating circumstances to be particularly harsh.

 Rape of a Child

-A person may be charged with rape of a child if he or she allegedly had sexual intercourse with a child under the age of 14.
-It is also classified as a first degree felony, but unlike with an adult, the minimum sentence is 25 years to life.
-Life without parole is another option, if serious bodily injury or a second offense was committed.
+A person may be charged with rape of a child if he or she allegedly had sexual intercourse with a child under the age of 18.
+It is also classified as a first-degree felony, but unlike with an adult, the sentence could be 25 years to life.
+Life without parole is another option if serious bodily injury or a second offense was committed.

 Rape Committed by a Juvenile